datanav/docs/tutorial-getting-started-connect.rst

 Connect data
 ============

-..
-In this phase we will find sameness from our two sources and merge them into one.
+In this phase we will demonstrate how to connect data across different sources.

-In this phase we will see how the same companies from different sources can be merged for a more complete perspective of the prespective companies.
+More specifically how the same companies from different sources can be merged to give us a more complete perspective of the respective companies.
-We will also get a small taste of master data management (MDM) mechanisms in Sesam.
+We will also get a small taste of master data management (MDM) mechanisms in Sesam by adding global properties.

 .. admonition::  Objectives: